codenotary/immudb-webconsole/client/content/guides/cli/safe.md

 The set and get commands have "safe" counterparts, safeset and safeget.
 These commands use hashing to verify the Merkle tree's integrity.

-The following example will work best by viewing the Merkle tree in the preview below.
+If there are existing transactions, then the safeset command will index all transactions and verify the mathematical consistency of the previous database state.
+You should see that `verified` is set to true.
 Let's run the following:

 ```
 immuclient> safeset 1 baz
 ```

-If there are existing transactions, then the safeset command will index all transactions.
-You should see that `verified` is set to true.
-Let's run the following:
+Likewise, we can fetch a value from the database, checking that the value we get is mathematically consistent with the database state:

 ```
 immuclient> safeget 1